 What constitutes early, I hear you ask?
 Though research doesn’t guide us on an ideal amount of study hours per week or how long before an exam is ideal to commence studying, there are a few things we do know from experience and therefore suggest about exam preparation:

 • The more difficult and/or complex the exam, the more exam preparation time needed.
-RACGP fellowship exams are complex and understanding the technique required, such as for the CCE or KFP, is important.
+RACGP and ACRRM fellowship exams are complex and understanding the technique required is important.

 • The busier you and your schedule are, the better it is to start exam preparation early, with the aim to have a long slow and steady study routine in place to cover all the topics required.
 For example, if you can consistently dedicate 6-8 hours per week to study, start at least 3 months before your exam.
 If you can only dedicate 4-6 hours per week to study but it’s likely to be inconsistent due to childcaring needs, start over 4 months before your exam.
 This is with the proviso that you maximise your study-time during work hours with incidental learning and that you may need dedicated time-off work prior to the exam.